theiskaa/slugifier/README.md

 - Compile-time slug generation
 - C FFI and bindings for other languages

-The library is built in Zig for optimal performance and memory safety, with a clean API that's easy to integrate into any project.
 See our [roadmap](docs/roadmap.md) for detailed information about upcoming features and development timeline.

 ## Install